Abhishek-Birada/javascript/README.md

     	   But we can update the values of array or object,like adding new element to array or key to object. example : const myName = "abhishek"
           myName="abhi" // error
-let : mostly used variable  is let.variables value can be changed after assigning a value to it. example : let myName = "abhishek"
+let : mostly used variable  is let. variables value can be changed after assigning a value to it. example : let myName = "abhishek"
            myName="abhi" // no error
 var :  var is not used commonly because of it's issue in block scope and functional scope. var was widely used in older version's of javascript.